windhandel/ForgeFramework/README.md

 ---

-# Finding Your Ideal Mate
+# Finding and Qualifying Your Ideal Mate

 Finding your ideal mate is an intentional process:

 - **Intentional Action:** Engage in environments and communities aligned with your values, and take proactive steps to meet potential partners.
 - **Alignment:** Seek mutual growth, shared purpose, and complementary strengths for a lasting partnership.

+## Ensuring a Woman Qualifies Herself

+Almost more important than you qualifying the woman is [her qualifying herself](./MakeHerEarnIt.md) which enables her to feel she's earned a spot at the table with you.

 ## Navigating Trust and Deception